 A. Yes, you may use a maximum of five (5) unique abbreviations in the body of the abstract.
 No abbreviations may appear in the title.
 Keep in mind that abbreviations increase the difficulty of reading and evaluating abstracts, which will be considered in the review process.

 Q. Why is my abstract status listed as Incomplete?

-A. Abstracts are considered incomplete if a required action in the submission process was not performed or if the text of the abstract has fewer than 300, or more than 2,250, characters (not including spaces).
-To complete your abstract, you must return to the submission site and finish the required steps by 11:59 PM EST on Wednesday, February 1, 2017.
+A. Abstracts are considered incomplete if a required action in the submission process was not performed and/or if the text of the abstract has fewer than 300, or more than 2,250, characters (not including spaces).
+To complete your abstract, you must return to the submission site and finish the required steps by 11:59 PM ET on Wednesday, February 7, 2018.
 Submissions with Incomplete status after this deadline will not be considered for presentation.

 Q. How many abstracts can I submit?

 A. There is no limit to the number of abstracts you can submit.
 However, an author may present no more than two abstracts.
 If ASE accepts more than two submissions from an author, one of his/her co-authors must present any additional abstracts.
 The presenter of any accepted abstract must be one of the co-authors listed on the original submission.
 Please note that authors may not submit the same research; abstracts containing identical or nearly identical data from the same institution and/or individuals will be rejected.

 Q. Can I revise my abstract after it has been submitted?

 A. Yes, you may log back into the submission system as often as necessary until 11:59 PM ET on Wednesday, February 7, 2018 to edit your abstract.
 After this date, you may not revise or resubmit an abstract in order to make corrections.
 Rather, the abstract may be withdrawn or, if accepted, the error may be indicated during presentation.